milanaryal/milanaryal.github.io/src/_posts/2022-11-09-mac-keyboard-shortcuts.md

 - **Shift-Command-Q**: Log out of your macOS user account.
 You will be asked to confirm.
 To log out immediately without confirming, press **Option-Shift-Command-Q**.
 - **Power button**: Press to turn on your Mac or wake it from sleep.
 Press and hold for 1.5 seconds to put your Mac to sleep.\* Continue holding to force your Mac to turn off.

-_Resources: Apple official docs for [Mac keyboard shortcuts](https://support.apple.com/en-us/HT201236){:rel="nofollow"}.
+_Resources: Visit Apple official docs for more [keyboard shortcuts in Mac](https://support.apple.com/en-us/HT201236){:rel="nofollow"}.
 Or, other shortcuts on Mac: Choose Apple menu > System Settings, click Keyboard, then click [Shortcuts](https://support.apple.com/guide/mac-help/use-global-keyboard-shortcuts-mchlp2262/mac){:rel="nofollow"}._